aau-claaudia/hpc/docs/ucloud/guides/advanced-guides/mistral-vibe-and-continue.md

 !!! warning "Data classification"

-    **Mistral Vibe (the chat interface) is Level 1 only.** Do not attach or send personal data or Level 2 or 3 data through Vibe.

-    Codestral and other API use may process Level 2 or 3 data **only** with API keys from a dedicated workspace.
-The project must have been assessed by Grants and Contracts, and a WorkZone case number must have been provided before the key is issued.
-Do not attach folders that the task does not need.
-Build human-in-the-loop into the workflow so output is not used automatically.

-    Before using this guide, consult the [AAU data classification guidelines](https://www.security.aau.dk/data-classification) and [Responsible use of Mistral](/mistral/guides/responsible-use/).
+    Before using this guide, consult the [Responsible use of Mistral](/mistral/guides/responsible-use/), and the [Terms and Conditions](/mistral/terms-and-conditions/).

 ---